TomasVotruba/tomasvotruba.com/resources/posts/2026/2026-05-29-find-the-one-phpstan-rule-you-need-beyond-the-core.md

 vendor/bin/phpstan
 ```

-If this rule got you interested, explore the full package the rule comes from.
-Or just stay with this one and get back to work.
-That's how PHPStan rules should work - **to solve single specific issue and catch it in CI sooner than we tell our agent**.
+Keep this one or explore the full package.
+That's how PHPStan rules should work - **solve one specific issue and catch it in CI before we even tell our agent**.

 <br>

-Missing a package you love?
-Do you see and improvement?
-Open [an issue](https://github.com/TomasVotruba/tomasvotruba.com/issues) or [send a PR](https://github.com/TomasVotruba/tomasvotruba.com/pull/1540) (this website is 100 % open source) - I'd love to make the index better.
+Missing a package?
+Open [an issue](https://github.com/TomasVotruba/tomasvotruba.com/issues) or [send a PR](https://github.com/TomasVotruba/tomasvotruba.com/pull/1540) (this site is 100 % open source) - I'd love to improve the index.

 <br>